iwanttovisit/iwanttovisit/README.md

 # I Want To Visit

-**IWantToVisit** - is where you can add places on map and don't forget about it.
+**IWantToVisit** - is where you can add places on map you want to visit an don't forget about them.

+Check [our website](https://iwanttosee.org) to use this app.

 **Content:**